dreamtimecircles/bftgrid/bftgrid-example/README.md

 > cargo run --bin bftgrid-network-example
 ```

-Simulation tests are regular `cargo` tests and can be run as usual e.g. with `cargo test`.
+Simulation tests are regular tests and can be run as usual e.g. with `cargo test`.